Dak Prescott, Cowboys rally in fourth quarter for a 20-17 victory over the Chargers

 Brandon Aubrey made two field goals, including a 39-yarder with 2:19 remaining, to give the Cowboys the lead.

-The Chargers (2-3) had one last chance to send it into overtime or win, but Stephon Gilmore picked off Herbert at the LA 33-yard line with 1:22 remaining to seal the victory.
+The Chargers had one last chance to send it into overtime, but Stephon Gilmore picked off Herbert at the LA 33-yard line with 1:22 remaining to seal the victory.
 On the play immediately before the pick, Herbert was sacked by Micah Parsons for an 8-yard loss.

-“We fell short, and I’ve got to make more plays as a quarterback,” said Herbert, who was 22 of 37 for 227 yards with two touchdowns and an interception.
-“I missed a couple of receivers, threw some bad passes.
-There was a lot left out there, so there’s a lot to work on, and a lot to improve on.”
+“Resilient.
+Guys fought.
+We knew this was a really good team,” Prescott said.
+“Record doesn’t necessarily show it, but nothing does in this league.
+Offense, defense, they came up with a huge play right there.
+Something we can build off of.”

-The Chargers started off well when they scored on their opening drive for the second straight game as Allen caught a 1-yard pass from Herbert on third-and-goal.
-Allen finished with seven catches for 85 yards.
+The Chargers scored on their opening drive for the second straight game and third time this season when Allen caught a 1-yard pass from Herbert on third-and-goal.
+Austin Ekeler, who missed the past three games due to an ankle injury, had the key play on the drive when he took a screen pass from Herbert 28 yards to the Cowboys 4.

-Los Angeles had a chance to tie or take the lead on the opening drive of the third quarter, but Herbert was unable to complete it to Joshua Palmer in the end zone on fourth-and-1 at the Cowboys 7.
+Dallas answered on its ensuing drive when Prescott executed a zone read to perfection.
+On fourth-and-1 from the Chargers 18, Los Angeles linebacker Tuli Tuipulotu came crashing off the edge to take down Tony Pollard behind the line of scrimmage, but Prescott kept it and went up the middle untouched to even the score.

-“I thought we were really good most of the night on third down.
-I thought we pressured the quarterback at a high level, but Dak made a couple of plays on that last drive, and it hurt us,” Chargers coach Brandon Staley said.
+The 18-yard score was the longest rushing touchdown of Prescott’s eight-year career.
+It also marked the longest TD run by a Cowboys quarterback since Jon Kitna went 29 yards against Detroit in 2010.

 KEY PLAY